Porges/ways-to-play/src/games/belangkai/belangkai.md

 The banker spins the teetotum and covers it with another bowl.
 Players then place their bets on the outcome in appropriate parts of the layout.
 Bets can be placed on a single outcome by placing it within a particular section, or on two outcomes by placing the stake on a dividing line between two sections.

 Any players who have chosen a bet that matches the outcome win.
-If they placed a bid on a single outcome they win 3× back, if they placed a bid on two outcomes they win 1× back.[@TheBelangkasGame] All other stakes are lost.
+If they placed a bet on a single outcome they win 3× back, if they placed a bet on two outcomes they win 1× back.[@TheBelangkasGame] All other stakes are lost.

 @GamblingGamesOfMalaya gives the more precise (harsh) returns of 2.7× and 0.9×.
 More modern versions might pay 2.85×/2.9× and .95×.[@KingCrab]